Please note that I have included affiliate links in this post. Clicking through and making a purchase helps me in a small financial way, thank you!

 - What could be more refreshing than going under the sea?
 The Little Mermaid – Ariel’s Underwater Adventure.

 - A windy spin on the Silly Symphony Swings will cool off any sweat drops!

-- If you’re really looking for a soaking, try Grizzly River Run.
+- If you’re really looking for a soaking, try Grizzly River Run at Disney California Adventure.
 Rarely does anyone escape without at least one article of clothing sopping wet.

-- Splash Mountain includes 3 dips and a massive waterfall…you will get wet!
+- Splash Mountain in Disneyland park includes 3 dips and a massive waterfall…you will get wet!

 What to Bring With You During the Summer at Disneyland